vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 knowledge for others is made clear in this chapter.
 175. It is stated in the Bhagavadgita that the fire of knowledge burns

 the karma of all deeds.
 For one undergoing the experience of past deeds, it is necessary to remain involved in actions whose fruits are to be experienced in the future.
 The doer has to experience the results of past actions gradually, not all at once.
 There is no end to the cycle of deeds or their results, and for this reason the descent of grace (śaktipāta) needs to be discussed.
-According to the posi tion represented here, when Sakti 'opens up in one's own self,
+According to the posi tion represented here, when śakti 'opens up in one's own self,

 right knowledge dawns spontaneously.
 176. Karmasāmya occurs as a result of balance of two mutually oppo